juls-ian/the-searcher-api/doc/workflow.md

 ## Authorization

-1. handle the Article Policy
+1. handle Article Policies
 2. implement custom error handling or global exception handler
    1. if global exception handler do it in the bootstrap/app.php
+3. handle User Policies